kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ## Key schedule

-KEMTLS uses the same HKDF-Extract and HKDF-Expand functions as defined by TLS 1.3, in turn defined by {{RFC5869}}.
+KEM-Auth uses the same HKDF-Extract and HKDF-Expand functions as defined by TLS 1.3, in turn defined by {{RFC5869}}.

 Keys are derived from two input secrets using the HKDF-Extract and